9 Declarations [dcl.dcl]

 9.6 Structured binding declarations [dcl.struct.bind]

-A structured binding declaration introduces the identifiers , , of the identifier-list as names of structured bindings.
+A structured binding declaration introduces the identifiers , , of the sb-identifier-list as names.

-Let cv denote the cv-qualifiers in the decl-specifier-seq and S consist of the storage-class-specifiers of the decl-specifier-seq (if any).
+Let cv denote the cv-qualifiers in the decl-specifier-seq and S consist of each decl-specifier of the decl-specifier-seq that is constexpr, constinit, or a storage-class-specifier.

 A cv that includes volatile is deprecated; see [depr.volatile.type].